RateTheLandlord/RateTheLandlord/CONTRIBUTING.md

 3. Make sure you create your new branch from the `develop` branch.
 The `main` branch is used for production and shouldn't be worked from as it may be slightly out of date depending on the last release.
 4. Once you are done working on your issue, and you've tested it locally, make sure to write any tests that may be needed for components you created.
 5. Make a PR with the base branch being `develop`.
 If you don't set the base branch to be `develop`, your PR may be deleted and you'll be asked to re-submit.
-6. Request a review from `RateTheLandlordAdmin`
+6. `RateTheLandlordAdmin` should be automatically added for review.
 7. Within a day or so you should receive feedback from the review.
 If your PR failed any checks, you will need to fix these before merging.
 8. If everything looks good then your PR will be merged into `develop` for the next release.